Sunlighter/TypeTraitsLib/README.md

 # TypeTraitsLib

 This is a type traits library that allows for comparison, hashing, and serialization of a wide variety of C# types, including immutable collections.
+These type traits are *composeable*, meaning that you can construct new type traits using combinators and primitive type traits.
 The central interface is `ITypeTraits<T>`.
 There are many extension methods, singleton classes which implement the traits for various values of `T`, and some classes for tuples and immutable collections.
 There are also classes for union types, record types, and types which might be self-referential (see `RecursiveTypeTraits<T>`.)
 It is also possible to implement `ITypeTraits<T>` directly.

+If you want to see how they are used, take a look at the Sunlighter/MacroProtocol project (which is a separate project on GitHub).
+The MacroProtocol defines several objects that are meant to be sent back and forth over TCP, and it accomplishes this by constructing type traits for the serializable objects.
+The type traits then provide the serialization and deserialization capabilities.

 Although generally designed for immutable types, the library also supports `StrongBox<T>` and user-defined mutable box types.
 Mutable boxes can be used to create circular references, which are serialized correctly but verbosely: the library may serialize a second copy before detecting a circular reference.

 There is also code to send serialized objects as blobs over TCP, and to set up servers and clients.